wjw99830/kocket-client/README.md

 });
 ```
 # Note
 Kocket is just a subclass of Websocket.
+It just provide a middleware pattern.